 - Filing VAT returns: Ensuring VAT is correctly calculated and submitted to HMRC on time.

-- Preparing financial reports: Generating profit and loss statements, balance sheets and cash flow statements.
+- Preparing financial reports: Generating profit and loss statements, balance sheets, and cash flows.

 See related post: Bookkeeping Solutions – Sage VS Xero